milandahal213/teachablemachine_airtable_EV3/README.md

  <details>

  <summary> 6.
-Edit the TeachableMachine.html file. </summary>
+Edit the TeachableAudio.html file. </summary>

  <br>
  <br>

- Download and right-click and open the TeachableAudio.html file in a text editor like Sublime Text or VSCode.
+ Right-click and open the downloaded TeachableAudio.html file in a text editor like Sublime Text or VSCode.
+In the editable section of the html file, <br>
- Paste the model url in the URL line.
+ Paste the model url in the URL line. <br>
  Similarly, Obtain APIKey and BaseID for your Airtable document and replace the text for APIKey and BaseID variables.
 Refer to the sections <i> Finding the BaseID </i> and <i> Creating API Key </i> above on how to do it.

  <br>